Development Process Details#

 System-level dependencies#

-smash uses compiled code for speed, which means you need compilers and some other system-level (i.e, non-Python / non-PyPI) dependencies to build it on your system.
+smash includes compiled code for performance, which means it requires compilers and other system-level (i.e., non-Python / non-PyPI) dependencies to build on your system.

 If you want to use the system Python and pip, you will need: